junxit/us-congress-bills-117/metadata.md

 - 2022-06-07 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-06-07 — On passage Passed without objection. (text: CR H5237-5238)
 - 2022-06-07 — Passed/agreed to in House: On passage Passed without objection.
+- 2022-06-08 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.